unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 * A single subnet with an address prefix with `/19` CIDR mask.
 This is used for Kubernetes nodes.
 * One to five subnets with an address prefix with `/14` to `/18` CIDR mask.
 This is used for Kubernetes pods. `/14` is preferable to mitigate IP exhaustion.
 It is common to start with one subnet for initial clusters and add more subnets as workloads scale.
 * An non-allocated (i.e., no subnet) `/19` CIDR range that will be retained for service CIDRs.
-* Within the CIDR range choose a single IP address that will be used for internal DNS.
+* Within the CIDR range, choose a single IP address that will be used for internal DNS.
 This IP address should not be the first address within the CIDR range.
 * (Recommended): Enable [Virtual network service endpoints](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) `Microsoft.Storage`, `Microsoft.ContainerRegistry`, and `Microsoft.KeyVault`.
 * (Recommended) Create a [NAT gateway for Virtual network](https://learn.microsoft.com/en-us/azure/nat-gateway/quickstart-create-nat-gateway-portal) egress traffic.
 This allows scaling out public IP addresses and limit potential external rate limitting scenarios.